 You can cancel your Montana assumed name online at any time with no cancellation fee.
 The cancellation request needs to include the complete registered assumed name and the name and business mailing address of the registrant on record.

 While the information on normal processing times isn’t readily available on the Montana Secretary of State website, expedited processing is available.
-You can pay an additional $20 for 24-hour priority handling or an additional $100 for one-hour handling.
+You can pay an additional fee for 24-hour priority handling or a higher fee for one-hour handling.

 While in many states, DBA names are not exclusive, in Montana, the Secretary of State won’t allow an assumed name too close to another business’s assumed or corporate name.
 A DBA name also does not override a trademark, so it is a good idea to get a trademark to protect your brand.